 Persistence is as valuable as gold.

-I have had, like other athletes, many failures along the way but you have to have such a strong, unrelenting focus to what you are doing that anything but success is the only thing that you can accept.
+I have had failures along the way.
+So, you have to have a strong, unrelenting focus to what you are doing.

 What will make you successful is forming a plan of action and acting upon it.

 Are they producing the physiological effects that you seek?
-Every few weeks are you able to handle the same paces with less effort?
-Are you able to run longer at the same paces that you were struggling with a few weeks back?
+Are you able to run longer at the same paces?
 Make a few mental notes of that.
 Write it down in your diary or training log when you get done with your workout.
 Reflect on what is working and continue with that plan.
 What isn’t working?

-Make note of that and come up with solutions to those problem areas.
-There is an old saying that if you keep doing what you have always done you will keep getting what you have always gotten so focus on what is working in your training and make solutions to keep improving and adjust course.
+So, come up with solutions to those problem areas.
+There is an old saying that if you keep doing what you have always done you will keep getting what you have always gotten.
+So, focus on what is working in your training and make solutions to keep improving and adjust course.

 The key is running longer at higher anaerobic efforts because this is the only way for you to handle race paces with less struggle and feel more empowered.